wildmountainfarms/solarthing-docs/docs/source/develop/cache.rst

 abstract implementation of that called ``BaseAccumulationDataCache``.
 Now, let's come up with some sort of name for our cache such as
 "cheese sandwich cache".

-We will create a class called ``CheeseSandwishDataCache``, which will extend ``BaseAccumulationDataCache``.
+We will create a class called ``CheeseSandwichDataCache``, which will extend ``BaseAccumulationDataCache``.
 This class should be created in the ``core`` module under the ``me.retrodaredevil.solarthing.type.cache.packets.data`` package.
 We should create a field like so: ``public static final String CACHE_NAME = "cheeseSandwich";``.
 We should annotate our class with ``@JsonExplicit``, and create a constructor annotated with ``@JsonCreator``.
-You can see an example here: :blob:`master/core/src/main/java/me/retrodaredevil/solarthing/rest/cache/creators/BatteryRecordCacheNodeCreator.java`.
+You can see an example here: :blob:`master/core/src/main/java/me/retrodaredevil/solarthing/type/cache/packets/data/BatteryRecordDataCache.java`

 You should populate your newly created class with useful data and implement the ``combine()`` method.